Vurv78/SFHaxe/README.md

 # Link to sfhaxe.
 --library sfhaxe

-# Either you can define a single one of these, both of them, or SHARED depending on what you want the chip to be targeted for.
+# Example Defines
+--define SERVER # Can be SERVER, CLIENT or SHARED --define NAME=A cool chip
+--define SUPERUSER
---define SERVER
+--define AUTHOR=Vurv
---define CLIENT
+--define MODEL=a/model/path.mdl

 # Set the Haxe path to the current directory of the hxml + /src/
 --class-path src